PowerMonk/NuvyHub/readme.md

 # NuvyHub

-NuvyHub is a cloud-based ESP32 firmware compiler.
-Upload your C source code and get a compiled .bin file ready to flash to your ESP32 board.
+NuvyHub is a cloud-based ESP32 firmware compiler supporting **both Arduino and ESP-IDF frameworks**.
+Upload your Arduino sketch (.ino) or ESP-IDF C code (.c) and get a compiled .bin file ready to flash to your ESP32 board.

 ## Features

-- 🚀 Web-based C code compilation for ESP32 using ESP-IDF
+- 🚀 **Dual Framework Support**: Arduino (.ino) OR ESP-IDF (.c)
+- 🔄 Automatic framework detection based on file extension
 - 🐳 Fully containerized with Docker
 - 🔒 Secure Docker socket proxy configuration
-- ⚡ Fast builds using ESP-IDF toolchain
+- ⚡ Fast builds using PlatformIO (Arduino) and ESP-IDF v5.1
 - 🌐 Simple drag-and-drop web interface
+- 📶 Full WiFi, WebServer, and all Arduino ESP32 libraries support
+- ⚙️ Low-level GPIO, FreeRTOS, and ESP-IDF native APIs support

 ## Architecture

 The project consists of three main services:

 - **web**: Deno-based HTTP server that handles file uploads and serves the web UI
-- **builder**: ESP-IDF container with full ESP32 toolchain for C compilation
+- **builder**: Hybrid container with both PlatformIO (Arduino) and ESP-IDF (native C) toolchains
 - **docker-proxy**: Security layer that filters allowed Docker API commands

 ## How to Run